 Responsibilities include, but are not limited to the following:

-- Prepare letters of inquiry, proposals, and budgets for current and prospective grant and contract opportunities.
+- Prepare and submit letters of inquiry, proposals, and applications.

-- Manage donor database, displaying a high level of commitment to accuracy in entering and retrieving data from database, including identification and merging of duplicate files.
+- Manage donor database, displaying a commitment to accuracy in entering and retrieving data, including identifying and merging duplicate files.

-- Assist in cultivation and stewardship of current and prospective donors.
+- Assist with donor identification, cultivation and stewardship activities.

-- Conduct research at request of senior management team.
+- Conduct research at the request of the senior leadership team.

 - Attend relevant community meetings.